shounakmulay/Telephony/README.md

-# flutter_sms
+# telephony

-A new Flutter plugin.
+A new flutter plugin project.

 ## Getting Started